rcbyron/hey-athena-client/README.rst

 -  Games (Zork, etc.)
 -  Robot Movement

-If you create a module and/or an API, submit a pull request!
+If you create a module, submit a pull request!
 We'd love to add it to the repository.
 You can also email it to connor@heyathena.com

 HTTP RESTful API